 I’m getting older.

-And I’m old enough now that when I think of the phrase “with age comes wisdom,” I can’t help but wonder — when exactly was I supposed to get wise?
+And I’m old enough now that when I think of the phrase “with age comes wisdom,” I can’t help but wonder — Does age equal wisdom?
+When exactly was I supposed to get wise?

 When I was young I was certain about the things I knew.